marble999/freshlygenerated/content/posts/Cumin-Roasted-Salmon-With-Cilantro-Sauce.md

 1. 1.
 Preheat the oven to 425 degrees F. Pat the salmon dry.

 1. 2.
-Heat a small sauté pan over medium heat.
+Heat a small sautÃƒÂ© pan over medium heat.
 Add the olive oil and stir.
 When the oil is almost a rich red color, add the garlic and cook for a few seconds, then add the tomatoes and any juice from the sauce.
 Cook for another 3 to 4 minutes, stirring constantly.
 Add the cilantro, Sriracha, lime juice, and salt.

 1. 3.
 Add the chopped onion and cook for about 3 minutes, until the onion is translucent.
 Stir the mixture into the tomato mixture.
 Turn the heat to low and let simmer for a few minutes.
 Stir in the herb mix.